salmanzahidlatif/mizantrack/docs/workplan.md

 **As a** user **I want to** see month-by-month income and expense bars and export a summary to Excel **so that** I can share it with my accountant for tax filing.

 **Acceptance Criteria:**
-- [ ] Monthly trend bar chart (Recharts `BarChart`) on Reports page showing income and expense grouped by month for the selected period
+- [x] Monthly trend bar chart (Recharts `BarChart`) on Reports page showing income and expense grouped by month for the selected period
-- [ ] Chart shows all months in the range, even if zero
+- [x] Chart shows all months in the range, even if zero
-- [ ] "Export" button in Reports header opens a dialog with the current date range pre-filled; clicking "Download" triggers `exportToExcel(userId, range)` and downloads the file
+- [x] "Export" button in Reports header opens a dialog with the current date range pre-filled; clicking "Download" triggers `exportToExcel(userId, range)` and downloads the file
-- [ ] Exported file named `mizantrack-export-YYYY-MM-DD.xlsx`
+- [x] Exported file named `mizantrack-export-YYYY-MM-DD.xlsx`
-- [ ] Export includes all transactions in the selected range (not just the current page)
+- [x] Export includes all transactions in the selected range (not just the current page)

 **Design Reference:** §5.6 Feature Modules (`MonthlyTrendChart`), FR-RPT-003, FR-EXP-001–003
 **Technical Notes:** Reuse existing `exportToExcel` from `src/lib/export.ts`.
 Export dialog uses `DateRangePicker` in standalone mode.
 **Dependencies:** US-018
 **Estimated Effort:** 1d
 **Priority:** Must Have

+**Status: ✅ COMPLETE (2026-05-26)**
+Files: `src/components/reports/ReportsPageClient.tsx` (export dialog added)
+Commit: `57a2ce2`

 ---